-(I’m Andrew, creator of Twitter-Curation product ‘TweetQureet‘.
-I’m a coder who quit full-time employment to build an online business.
-I know I’m not alone in this goal.
+Get your top timeline tweets daily with Qureet’s targeted social filtering.
+I’m Andrew, a programmer who created bootstrapped startup Qureet.com.
+I’m building an online business, and I know I’m not alone in this goal.
 This blog talks about my journey.
-There’s an RSS feed too.)
+There’s an RSS feed too.

 Over the years, I’ve written production software in many languages.
 During my time at Google (in Irvine, CA) we were introduced to the Google Go project, aka golang.
 The language was brand new at the time, but I instantly became interested.
 Golang tries to take the best of several other languages and combine them into one:

 Go Borrows Good Bits From More Established Languages

 Golang takes the power of C++ but simplifies its dependency graph, which can cause exponential growth in compile time for large codebases.